chinchalinchin/github-workflows/docs/source/QUICKSTART.md

 # Quickstart

 Depending on the type of package you are developing, you will need to use a different sample file found within this repository to setup your _Continuous Integration_.
+Currently, we only support **Terraform** module _continuous integration_.

 ## Terraform